k-cross/blog/README.md

 # Blog

-A blog built with gatsby using a modified casper theme.
+A blog built with gatsby originally based on the casper theme.

 ## How to configure Google Analytics